 Calls for Service Request Form

-You may request Calls for Service information from the Crime Analysis and Research Unit.
-Calls for service are activities police respond to on a daily basis based upon citizen's calls and officer proactivity.
-Please allow … Read More
+You may request Calls for Service information from the Chandler Police Department.
+Calls for service are activities police respond to on a daily basis based upon citizen’s calls and officer proactivity.
+Please allow 72 hours … Read More